piky/devstack/doc/source/guides/multinode-lab.rst

 set in ``localrc`` it may be necessary to remove the corresponding directory from ``/opt/stack`` to force git to re-clone the repository.

-For example, to pull Nova from a proposed release candidate in the primary Nova repository:
+For example, to pull nova from a proposed release candidate in the primary nova repository:

 ::